dianfajar/danaoira.github.io/_posts/2017-02-08-curriculum-graph-visualizer-v2-brainstorming.md

 - Optimize the translation/parsing from DOTS to Python GraphViz
 - Incorporate a database to store multiple majors instead of just one major's requirements
 - Make a web deployment (onto this GitHub site, hopefully)
+- Fine-tune the algorithm for course suggestions (lower priority)

 These are some of the things (and more) that I wanted to do for the project but didn't have enough time to do in the semester-long time frame, since the research and algorithm design took the longest.